Noctis/kickstart-app/docs/HTTP.md

 ];
 ```

-Now, when a matching URL is used, for example: `/product/13/details`, the value `13` will be available in the request
+Now, when a matching URL is called, for example: `/product/13/details`, the value `13` will be available in the request
-object, under the `productID` name.
+object, as a `productID` attribute.
 To retrieve it, call the `getAttribute()` method on the request object:

 ```php
 <?php